Madilena/data_structures/notes/parnas/parnas_decomposing_systems.md

 - almost always incorrect to begin the decomposition of a system into modules on the basis of a flowchart. ie making each major step in the processing a module.
 This is wrong.

 * Start with a list of difficult design decisions or design decisions which are likely to change

+## clean code by Bob Martin mentions this

+- objects expose functions and hide their data
+  - obejcts hide their data behind abstractions and expose functions that operate on that data
+- data structures expose data and have no significant behavior

+  - data structures expose their data and have no meaningful functions

+- a class does not simply push its variables out through getters and setters.
+Rather it exposes abstract interfaces that allow its users to maniuplate the essence of the data without having to know its implementation

+* interfaces are all about de- coupling. we use interfaces to guarantee some functionality. exactly how that functionality is implemented does not affect the caller of the interface